rack-app/rack-app/README.md

 | rails                  | 58.843                 | 0.0006839808153554279  | 2.4028776978980613e-05 | 0.0007080095923087499  | 0.0007334601023317118  |
 | camping                | 75.113                 | 0.000893834281092368   | 1.7831031681169243e-05 | 0.0009116653127801263  | 0.000936258097467815   |
 | cuba                   | 108.272                | 0.0012919824140475418  | 1.5931254995760534e-05 | 0.001307913669066536   | 0.0013495860959551855  |

-## Principles

-* Keep It Simple
-* No Code bloat
-* No on run time processing, or keep at the bare minimum
-* Fully BDD (Behaviour Driven Design)
-  * build in test module to ease the development with easy to use tests
-* Easy to Learn
-  * rack-app use well known and easy to understand conventions, such as sinatra like DSL
-* Principle Of Least Surprise
-* Modular design
-* Only dependency is rack, nothing more
-* Open development
-* Try to create Examples for every feature so even the "sketch to learn new" types can feel in comfort

 ## Roadmap